tuxracer/touchclick/readme.markdown

 As it was originally created the wait for a touchend event causes its own problems with regards to a delay.
 Native touchscreen apps tend to show the button being pressed or darkened *immediately* after the user touches the screen however they don't actually trigger if the user swipes or doesn't lift their finger off the screen from that element.

-In order to emulate that this plugin has been modified to attach a "touchstart" class to elements *immediately* after the user presses on the screen and removes the "touchstart" class on the touchend event.
+In order to emulate that this plugin has been modified to attach a "touchactive" class to elements *immediately* after the user presses on the screen and removes the "touchactive" class on the touchend or touchmove events.

 Instructions
 -------------

 Include jquery.touchclick.js after jQuery has loaded Bind to the "touchclick" event
-Define a .touchstart style for the element so that touchscreen users receive immediate feedback the instant their finger touches the screen
+Define a .touchactive style for the element so that touchscreen users receive immediate feedback the instant their finger touches the screen

 Derek Petersen
 https://plus.google.com/118244156822447731503